AJman14/MWI-Extensions/README.md

 - Allows scrolling if your extension list gets too long

 ## No-Gather Iron Cow
 Adds several checkbox toggles in your game settings to disable the clickability of navigation items.
+It also disables the skill panel in case you get into one of them through Tasks, or load into an idle character which goes into Milking.

 Settings are saved per-character in `Settings` > `Game`
 - Disable gathering items (Milking, Foraging, and Woodcutting)